OSU-HPCC/hpc-lessons/07_scaling.md

 $ cd area/
 ```

-Notice that in keeping with good data management practices, there are three directories: one for holding data, one for holding results, and one for holding scripts.
+Notice that, in keeping with good data management practices, there are three directories: one for holding data, one for holding results, and one for holding scripts.

 ```bash
 $ ls